1

 2. Design systems to work around your bad programming (debug without access to source code)

-3. Use your stupid impulses for smart outcomes (redirect, don’t resist)
+3. Use your primal impulses for smart outcomes (redirect, don’t resist)

 You can’t change your nature.
 But you can build systems that make your worst impulses produce good results (judo for psychology).